kubernetes/enhancements/keps/sig-api-machinery/4420-retry-generate-name/README.md

   request.
 This would reinvoke the entire admission chain and increase the latency of request handling more significantly than the other approaches considered.
-- Introduce automatic retry logic into the client.
+- Introduce automatic retry logic into the client, either by default or an opt-in approach (special query param on create requests).
 - Continue to require clients to explicitly check for the error and retry.

 ## Infrastructure Needed (Optional)